The Cavafy Family

 Move to Constantinople

-1882 saw a military uprising in Egypt; the British navy intervened (the British would rule over Egypt for the following seventy years); Alexandria was bombarded and foreign residents began to abandon the city.
+1882 saw a nationalist uprising by the army in Egypt; following violent incidents in Alexandria, Britain bombarded the city, and foreign residents began to flee.
 Among them was Charikleia, who this time hurried to her family home in Constantinople.
 The poet described the journey in a journal written in English, which he titled “Constantinopoliad – an epic.”
 We have only tentative information regarding his three-year stay in Constantinople.
 During that same year he composed his first verses in both Greek and English, as well as prose in the style of encyclopedia entries.
 Around the end of 1885 the family returned to Alexandria, and Constantine assumed various jobs.
 Over the next several years, the family would experience the successive deaths of numerous family members.
 Cavafy’s brother Petros Ioannis (named after their father) died in 1891, their mother Charikleia in 1899, followed by Georgios (1900), Aristeidis (1902), and Alexandros (1905).
 His remaining two brothers would die in the 1920s, Paul (1920) and John (1923), leaving Cavafy the last surviving sibling.
 He had obtained steady employment in 1892, when he was hired by the Third Circle of Irrigation, under British control, where he worked for the next 30 years.
 From 1908 until the end of his life, he lived alone in the apartment at what was then 10 rue Lepsius 10, in October 1964 renamed rue Sharm el Sheikhj and later renamed rue Cavafy.

 Visits to Athens